 How Long After Graduation Can You Stay in Canada?

 Your study permit will become invalid 90 days after you complete your studies (even before your study permit expiry date) or on the expiry date of your study permit.
-This means that if you plan to stay in Canada after your studies, you need to apply for a new status or permit to maintain your legal status in Canada.
+If you plan to stay in Canada after your studies, you need to apply for a new status or permit to maintain your legal status in Canada.

 Is It Easy To Get PR in Canada After Graduation?